foxoman/hacky/README.md

 # Hacky QtCreator Syntax color theme

-Hacky is a High ContrastQtCreator Syntax color theme based on OneDark Pro Theme.
-Good to work with at night light. and focus more on the code than the sourddings.
+Hacky is a High Contrast QtCreator Syntax color theme based on OneDark Pro Theme.
+Good to work with at night light. and focus more on the code than the soundings.

 # Support
 If you like this theme, you can use it for free appreciate your support to have more themes :)